UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 * Dependent groovy libraries are now shipped with plugin to avoid incompatibility issues as groovy versions differ by agent version.
 * Performance improvements.
 * Fixed UnsatisfiedLinkError error while running MVS Command with Java 17
+* Enhancements in error handling when deploying v1 versions

 #### Version 92